 Depth of Field productions was founded in 1999 following brothers Chris and Paul Weitz’s breakout directorial debut, AMERICAN PIE.
-The two teamed with producer Andrew Miano to create their own shingle and over the next decade, along with development executive, Dan Balgoyen, have taken on various roles producing, directing and writing to expand the diversity of feature films on their slate.
+The two teamed with producer Andrew Miano to create their own shingle and over the next decade, along with development executive, Dan Balgoyen, have taken on various roles producing, directing and writing to expand the diversity of feature films and television shows on their slate.

 Shortly after the success of their first film, the Weitz brothers co-directed ABOUT A BOY, which they adapted from Nick Hornby’s novel of the same name, earning their first Academy Award nomination.
 Under the Depth of Field banner, Paul Weitz wrote and directed IN GOOD COMPANY, starring Dennis Quaid, Topher Grace and Scarlett Johannson.
 Shortly thereafter, THE GOLDEN COMPASS, adapted and directed by Chris Weitz, starring Nicole Kidman and Daniel Craig, won the Academy Award for Best Visual Effects.
 Chris Weitz also directed NEW MOON, the highly successful second installment of the TWILIGHT SAGA films based on Stephenie Meyer’s best-selling books series.